DiscoverWithAI/discoverwithai.github.io/documents/Project_Description.typ

   All of the made interviews are accessible on the #link("https://discoverwithai.github.io/")[project's website] were an _ad hoc_ #link("https://discoverwithai.github.io/compiled/CompiledPDF/Idea_interview.pdf")[document] can be found.

-  The team initially started the validation process by conducting interviews on young adults: these are interviews from number 1 to 6.
-Some of them partially confuted initial customers hypothesis, see @pivoting for more detailed information. //? terminare descrizione
+  The team initially started the validation process by conducting interviews on young adults: these are interviews from number 1 to 7.
+Some of them partially confuted initial customers hypothesis, see @pivoting for more detailed information. //?

   Here will be reported a link to each one of the interviews for the reader's convenience.